terraform-google-modules/terraform-example-foundation/docs/upgrading_to_v3.0.md

 # Upgrade Guidance
-Before moving forward with adopting components of v3, please review the list of breaking changes below.
+Before moving forward with adopting components of v3 review the list of breaking changes below.
 You can find a complete list of features, bug fixes and other updates in the [Changelog](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/CHANGELOG.md).

-**Important:** There is no in-place upgrade path from v2 to v3
+**Important:** There is no in-place upgrade path from v2 to v3.

 ## Breaking Changes

 - Upgrade minimum required Terraform version to 1.3.0, previously was 0.13.7.
-- Added Remote State.
-This feature centralizes frequently used terraform variables in a remote state bucket (Google Storage) so users will not have the need to re declare them while deploying the different steps of foundation.
-Now, each step does requires access (read/write) to this single remote state bucket in order to be properly deployed.
+- Added usage of Remote State data.
+This feature centralizes terraform variables that are input through all steps in a remote state in 0-bootstrap step.
+This uses a Google Storage bucket so that you will not have the need to re-declare them while deploying the foundation example.
+Note that each step requires `read/write` access to this bucket in order to be properly deployed.
 - Added Granular Service Account (SA).
-In previous versions, only one SA was used to deployed all steps.
-This end up having an excess of permissions give to this SA.
-Now, each has its own SA with very limited permissions.
+In previous versions, only one SAs were used to deploy all steps, this ended up having an excess of permissions given to them.
+Now, each step has its own SA with very limited permissions.
-- Bring your Service Account (BYOSA).
-It lets terraform commands be impersonated with a specified SA.
+- User-specified service accounts in Cloud Build (Bring your Service Account - BYOSA).
+Using user-specified service accounts in Cloud Build instead of the default Cloud Build service account enables you to grant different permissions to these service accounts depending on the tasks they perform.
+For more details, see following [link](https://cloud.google.com/build/docs/securing-builds/configure-user-specified-service-accounts).
-- 3-networks split into two.
-Networks step supported both networks topologies, Dual-SVPC and Hub-and-Spoke.
-Currently, these have been  separated into two different implementations.
+- 3-networks directory split into two different directories.
+The 3-Networks step supported both network modes, Dual Shared VPC and Hub and Spoke.
+In this release, these two modes have been separated into two different implementations.

-**Note:** You can use newer Terraform versions directly on top of already deployed  configurations with older version.
-However, you should take into account that doing so will prevent you from using older versions.
-Also, this action will update terraform state and dependencies (external modules and provider's resources).
-It is advisable to backup your terraform state before trying an upgrade.
+**Note:** You can use newer Terraform versions directly on top of already deployed configurations that use older versions.
+However, note that doing so will prevent you from using these older versions.
+Also, this will update terraform state and dependencies (external modules and provider's resources).
+Thus, we recommend to backup your current terraform state before trying to upgrade your codebase.

-## Adapting New Features
+## Integrating New Features

-In case you want to adapt newer features, you can update your terraform configuration following foundation's v3 practices and codebase and then applying given configuration with `terraform apply`.
-You should verify that you are using the required terraform version and gcloud version.

-Although new configurations should consider additions only, it might end up with some resources being moved from one module to another.
-In this scenario, we recommend users to review terraform official documentation for [moved blocks](https://developer.hashicorp.com/terraform/tutorials/configuration-language/move-config).

-In the following subsections we give some examples on how these moved blocks can be implemented.

-**Note:** As stated previously, there is not direct path for upgrading the foundation's codebase.
-So, we discourage users to try to leverage their terraform configuration directly applying foundation v3.
-Instead, we suggest users to deeply read and study `terraform plan` output before updating their configuration.
+As stated earlier, there is no direct path for upgrading example foundation codebase.
+Thus, we discourage trying this by solely applying foundation v3's code (i.e. running `terraform apply` on new code).

+In case you require to integrate some of the v3's features, we recommend to review the documentation regarding the feature you are interested in and use v3's code as a guidance for its implementation.
+We also recommend to deeply review the output from `terraform plan` before applying the updates.

+**Note:** You must verify that you are using the correct version for `terraform` and `gcloud`.
+You can check these and other additional requirements using this [validate script](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/scripts/validate-requirements.sh).

+### Move Blocks

+Integrating features to your codebase can end up with some resources being moved from a parent module to a child module, from a child module to a parent module or even taken out from an external module to your configuration.

+Given this variety of scenarios, we suggest you to consider `moved blocks` which enables you to update your resources and safely refactor your code.
+For more details, see [moved blocks](https://developer.hashicorp.com/terraform/tutorials/configuration-language/move-config).

+**Note:** `moved blocks` are supported by the required terraform version for example foundation v3 (v1.3.0).

+Next, we give some examples on how these moved blocks can be implemented.

 ### Module-to-Module

 Consider a 0-bootstrap foundation v2 deployment without no modifications.
-If we try to migrate to v3 we will observe the following as the summarize of the output of `terraform plan`.
+If you try to migrate to v3 you will observe the following as the summarize for the output of `terraform plan`.

     Plan: 165 to add, 2 to change, 67 to destroy.

-You can review `module.cloudbuild_bootstrap.module.cloudbuild_project` module and observe that there are plenty of resources that are destroyed and created again in a similar module.
+You can review `module.cloudbuild_bootstrap.module.cloudbuild_project` module and observe that there are plenty of resources related to it that are destroyed and created again in a different module.

     # module.cloudbuild_bootstrap.module.cloudbuild_project.module.project-factory.module.project_services.google_project_service.project_services["admin.googleapis.com"] will be destroyed
     # (because google_project_service.project_services is not in configuration)